amunizp/RockTheCodeProyecto10-Front/README.md

 **TODO admin edit delete**
 **TODO relations between comments : new button next to comment asking to create a new comment related to that comment**

+> almost but not quite, seems to do some comments and always the same comment I think I need to give the ID a new variable.